 2. Breastfeed your babies and toddlers!!
 Breastmilk is a live substance that CAN NOT BE DUPLICATED EVER and when you and/or the baby get exposed to something your body starts making antibodies to help protect the baby.
 Maybe even keep them from getting sick at all.
 This IS NOT something that formula can do.

 3. Take fish oil supplements.
 Fish oils are rich in essential fatty acids, including omega-3s, so they provide a powerful immunity boost.
 Buy high quality oils to make sure no mercury, other metals, PCBs, or dioxins are contained in it.

 4. Use probiotics.
 We should all have healthy bacteria in our bodies but this can be undermined by things like stress, an unhealthy diet, and the use of antibiotics.
 Taking daily probiotics reintroduces healthy bacteria, which can help with gastrointestinal viruses, eczema, food allergies, and asthma.
 You can also consume fermented food and drink…yogurt, kefir, kombucha, sauerkraut. etc.

 5. Use natural remedies and avoid most of the stuff sold in drugstores.
 Oscillococcinum is a homeopathic remedy used when a cold or flu is coming on.
 If your reduced immunity does contribute to a cold, it’s most important to stay hydrated.
 Plain filtered water and sodium-light broths and may help reduce congestion.
-To further reduce pain and symptoms, you can take a multisymptom OTC cold and flu medication.

 6. Take echinacea.
 If taken over a 3-5 day period this herb seems to shorten the duration of a cold and perhaps even stop it in its tracks.
 Love this stuff!!!
 Use only as needed and not on a continual basis.
 Also don’t use it if your child is allergic to ragweed since this is in the same plant family.